- Antisocial personality disorder

 - Schizoid personality disorder

 - Problems with relationships

-Personality disorders are a group of psychiatric conditions in which a person's long-term (chronic) behaviors, emotions, and thoughts are very different from their culture's expectations.
+Personality disorders are a group of mental conditions in which a person has a long-term pattern of behaviors, emotions, and thoughts that is very different from his or her culture's expectations.
 These behaviors interfere with the person's ability to function in relationships, work, or other settings.

-The causes of personality disorders are unknown.
-However, many genetic and environmental factors are thought to play a role.
+Causes of personality disorders are unknown.
+Genetic and environmental factors are thought to play a role.

 Mental health professionals categorize these disorders into the following types: